Skip to content

 Showing how to make fish tacos in a 6 step collage.

 • Make the sauce.
-Before you begin, combine the ingredients for the sauce in a small bowl and set it in the fridge to chill until you’re ready to use it.
+Before you begin, combine ingredients for the fish taco sauce in a small bowl and set it in the fridge to chill until you’re ready to use it.

 • Combine the dry rub seasoning.
 In a shallow bowl, add the garlic powder, salt, cayenne, and cumin.
 Stir to combine.

 • Dredge the filets.
 Pat each piece dry with paper towels.
-Getting rid of excess moisture will help the seasoning stick better, therefore a more flavorful fish.
-Coat each piece of tilapia on both sides and lay them flat in a single layer on a prepared baking sheet lined with foil and nonstick spray.
+Getting rid of excess moisture will help the seasoning stick better for a more flavorful fish.
+Coat each piece of tilapia on both sides and lay flat in a single layer on a prepared baking sheet lined with foil and nonstick spray.

 • Butter and bake.
 Drizzle each seasoned filet with oil and dot with small pats of butter.
 Bake in a preheated 375°F oven for 25 minutes until no longer translucent.

 • Assemble.
 In a small skillet over medium-high heat, warm the tortillas one at a time.
 Once one is ready, lay it flat and spread the fish taco sauce on the inside.
-Add the tilapia, followed by the cabbage, pico de gallo, and any other additional toppings.
-Do this with the remaining tortillas.
+Add the tilapia, followed by the cabbage, pico de gallo, and any other fish taco toppings.

 • Serve.
 Enjoy tilapia fish tacos immediately with extra toppings on the table including a couple of lime wedges.